coelhocaique/cinema-api/README.md

 I also added integration with [Travis CI](https://www.travis-ci.com/) so after each commit, a pipeline runs to validate the changes and sends the tests result to [CodeCov](https://about.codecov.io/) to evaluate the test coverage of the project.

+Note: There is a problem with CodeCov Integration, it is not recognizing new repositories in my account, thats why the Codecov status is unknown, I'm trying to solve this problem.

 ### What can be improved?